 A Christmas Tradition in Mexico

-Christmastime in Mexico is a time filled with family, friends, neighbors, great food (tamales, of course), and traditional festivities.
+Christmas time in Mexico is a time filled with family, friends, neighbors, great food (tamales, of course), and traditional festivities.
 One of the oldest traditions still practiced by many Mexican families today are "las posadas".
 These nightly celebrations leading up to Christmas bring the community together for one reason: to commemorate the arrival of baby Jesus.
-From the reenactment to the food served, we're breaking down "las posadas".
+From the reenactment to the food served, we're breaking down the tradition of "las posadas".
 Check it out:

 In Spanish, Posada means "shelter" or "inn".

 The posadas are recognized and celebrated the 9 days leading up to Christmas (Dec 16-24), with each day representing a month of Mary's pregnancy.

 The posadas are a religious tradition meant to honor the journey of Joseph and Mary as they searched for a place to stay in time for the arrival of baby Jesus.
 Originating from Spain, the posadas have been practiced in Mexico for over 400 years.
 Each night, a different family hosts the festivities and agrees to take in the "pilgrims" once they arrive at their doorstep.
 Prayers, music, and a reenactment of Mary and Joseph's journey are all a part of the Posada celebration.